joey-qytyku/OS-90-fixed/Journal.md

 ```
 /*
-    This code mogs anything that even the latest GCC outputs.
+    This code beats anything that even the latest GCC outputs.
 If compiling for
     i386, this is used instead of the generic version.
 Could be changed to fit
     64-bit too.